Reduction Free Normalisation for a proof irrelevant type of propositions: Introduction

-The metatheory used in the present note is the impredicative intuitionistic set theory IZFu$_{\omega}$, introduced by P. Aczel \cite{Aczel}.
+The metatheory used in the present note is the impredicative intuitionistic set theory IZFu$_{\omega}$, introduced by P. Aczel \cite{aczel:relate}.
 (Essentially the same argument works in a predicative version CZFu$_{\omega}$ for a predicative universe of proof-irrelevant propositions.)

-As in the previous work \cite{coq18}, the approach is \EMP{algebraic}.
-We first define what is a model of our type theory, and explain how to build a \EMP{normalisation model} starting from the initial model.
+As in the previous work \cite{coq:canon}, the approach is \emph{algebraic}.
+We first define a general operation which associates to any model $M$ another \emph{normalization model} $M^*$ with a projection map $M^*\rightarrow M$.
+We apply then this general construction to the initial model to deduce various syntactical properties, such as normalization, decidability of conversion and type-checking.

-\section{What is a model of type theory?}
+\section{What is a model of type theory}